Safety and Security Tips

 Check out this video about creating strong passwords:

-Stay away from sites that ask for your Private Key.
+Stay away from sites that ask for your Private Key or 12 word phrase!!

-A legitimate ICO will never ask for your Private Key, only for your Public Address.
-Your Private Key is like the password for your bank account, keep it safe and never share it with third-party sources.
-Another scam is sites that look very similar to a legitimate site.
+A legitimate ICO will never ask for your Private Key or 12 word phrase, only for your Public Address.
+Your Private Key is like the password for your bank account and your 12 word phrase is like the password to ALL your various bank accounts, keep it safe and never share it with third-party sources.
+Another genre of scam involves duplicating a known and trusted website like MyEtherWallet and hosting it on a similar URL.
+Then inviting users to enter their private keys into this fake site.

-A moderator on Exodus may ask you for your public address or screenshots of your wallet during a private discussion, but will never ask for your private key.
+A moderator on the Exodus slack may ask you for your public address or screenshots of your wallet during a private discussion, but will never ask for your private keys or 12 word phrase.
 You can safely assume that anyone directly contacting you on forums to give you too-good-to-be-true advice is a scammer.

 Here are some examples: